How to Deliver a Seamless Customer Experience

 Let’s imagine that Steve from Company A has a fantastic service to offer his customers.
 His marketing team thinks carefully about messaging and generates several strong leads on social media.
 The sales team then rapidly converts those leads into sales before the field-service technicians visit the customers and do an outstanding job.
 So far, so good.

 However, one of Steve’s clients, Jeff, has a problem and calls the customer service team.
-Unfortunately, the customer service advisor is apathetic and doesn’t offer much assistance to Jeff.
+Unfortunately, the customer service advisor is uninterested and doesn’t offer much assistance to Jeff.
 Following the poor interaction, Jeff begins to resent Company A and vows never to use their services again.
 He also warns other people about his poor experience and advises them to go to Company A’s competitor instead.

 Despite all of Jeff’s interactions with Company A being positive until he reached the customer service team, that one weak link was enough to destroy his perception of the business.
 In turn, Jeff’s negative review damaged Company A’s reputation.